Eugene Lee Yang: The Try Guys

-Reaction to some of his early works was positive particularly on their distinct candor and reliability, which led to more provocative sketches such as The Try Guys, which was established in Buzzfeed in 2014, together with co-stars Ned Fulmer (former member of the Try guys), Keith Habersberger, and Zach Kornfeld.
+Reaction to some of his early works was positive particularly on their distinct candor and reliability, which led to more provocative sketches such as The Try Guys, which was established at Buzzfeed in 2014 with co-stars Ned Fulmer, Keith Habersberger, and Zach Kornfeld.
 The show is a mix of social commentary and humor depicting scenarios such as men going through labor pains and prostate cancer check at a doctor's office.
 The cast initially were hesitant about stepping out from behind the camera as they had limited experience being talents, but they continued producing videos for the show after receiving positive feedback.

 Yang became a recognized name on social media, taking on challenges, such as the first season's first episode, "Guys Try Ladies' Underwear For the First Time".
 The New York Times considered him as the breakout star of The Try Guys.

 On June 16, 2018, he and the rest of the cast of The Try Guys announced that they had left BuzzFeed and established 2nd Try LLC, a company that they own and manage.
 The 2nd Try LLC gained all rights to The Try Guys brand.
 Yang was the first of The Try Guys to leave Buzzfeed, as his contract was up before the other Try Guys.

 On May 4, 2019, The Try Guys announced that they were publishing a book called The Hidden Power of F*cking Up, which was published June 18, 2019, and became a New York Times Best Seller.
 In the same video, The Try Guys also announced their tour which took on a "'80s rock-band theme" and their podcast which is called the "Try-Pod".

 In October 2020, the Try Guys endorsed Joe Biden's 2020 presidential campaign.

+In September 2022, Try Guys co-star Ned Fulmer was caught in a cheating scandal with Try Guys employee Alexandria Herring.
+The Try Guys soon announced that Ned was no longer working for them.
+The Try Guys released a video on October 3 discussing the situation.

+In May 2024, fellow Try Guys co-stars Keith Habersberger and Zach Kornfeld exclusively revealed to Rolling Stone that Yang would be concluding his activities with the Try Guys following their upcoming season of content.
+Yang formally announced his departure in a video released on May 23.
+He went on to explain that he was pursuing other artistic ventures, and his general discomfort with the publicity that came with being a social media influencer.
+Yang stated that he still planned to continue making guest appearances in the future.

 Television and film

 In 2019, Yang made a guest appearance on NBC sitcom Brooklyn Nine-Nine, portraying Theo Lorql.

-He is set to star in the animated film Nimona as Ambrosius Goldenloin, releasing on Netflix in 2023.
+In 2023, he starred in the animated Netflix film Nimona as Ambrosius Goldenloin.

 Novels

-Yang has announced that his YA fiction writing debut will be a two-part queer fantasy epic called The Unders, with the first book scheduled to release in Spring 2024.
+Yang has announced that his YA fiction writing debut will be a two-part queer fantasy epic called The Unders, with the first book scheduled to release in spring 2025.